mcgsilva-code/sentiment-analyzer-ai/README.md

 score → model confidence in the prediction

-## Possible Improvements / Future Ideas
+POSSIBLE IMPROVEMENTS / FUTURE IDEAS

 Add a simple GUI using Tkinter or Streamlit